-This form of PR reaches a wider audience; however, the communication line is one-way due to the fact that it is more difficult to initiate a dialogue with potential customers through printed media.
+This form of PR reaches a wider audience.
+However, the communication line is one-way due to the fact that it is more difficult to initiate a dialogue with potential customers through printed media.
 Being that the message reaches a wider audience, not everyone will be relevant.
-You may be thinking, ‘then what’s the point?’
-The point is still to create compelling content and get it out there into the world, no matter where it gets printed and who the article reaches, it will eventually reach relevant audience members who will resonate with the published content.
+You may be thinking, ‘then what’s the point?’.
+The point is still to create compelling content and get it out there into the world, no matter where it gets printed and who the article reaches.
+It will eventually reach relevant audience members who will resonate with the published content.

 Now, let’s talk about the press release as a staple in traditional PR.
 This is a powerful weapon in traditional PR professionals’ arsenal as it is the main tool at which they can increase brand awareness.
-This important tool may increase brand visibility but it can be difficult to correlate if press releases do in fact directly increase sales for a business or positively affects a client’s reputation.
+This important tool may increase brand visibility.
+But it can be difficult to correlate if press releases do in fact directly increase sales for a business or positively affects a client’s reputation.

 Patience is a virtue when it comes to traditional PR, so feel free to sit back and relax, as results take time to develop.

 Just like traditional PR, building relationships with the media and journalists is the forefront of digital PR.
-And unlike traditional PR, digital PR provides almost instant, tangible results.
+Unlike traditional PR, digital PR provides almost instant, tangible results.
 Digital PR also involves link building and search engine optimisation (SEO) across the internet with the aim to increase – you guessed it – online visibility.

-Digital PR professionals are able to also schmooze their way into being blogged about on influencers’ social platforms; who are seen as royalty in the digital sphere.
+Digital PR professionals are able to also schmooze their way into being blogged about on influencers’ social platforms.
+Influencers are seen as royalty in the digital sphere.
 Social influencers and bloggers have a loyal and engaged following.
 Let’s take Kylie Jenner for example, she has 130 million followers.
 No wonder brands are willing to give up a limb for her to post about their products.
 Influencer and blogger outreach is also used to gain backlinks and mentions on relevant blogs across the web, further increasing online awareness.
 As we all know, improving SEO and website rankings is vital to direct traffic onto your business’ website.